Let's talk about why you should consider setting up a Malta company.

-You may have heard of setting up a company in Malta, and all the tax benefits that the island offers, but that's only one reason.
+You may have heard of setting up a company in Malta because of all the tax benefits that the island offers, but that's only one reason.

-Malta is a very attractive place for many people to move to and setup a business in, and not only for business reasons.
+Overall, Malta is a very attractive place for many people to move to and setup a business in, but not only for business reasons.

-While it does take some time to setup a Malta Ltd initially, it's well worth the low taxes once you are up and running.
+While it does take some time to setup a Malta company initially, it's well worth the low taxes once you are up and running.

 Business first – I'll jump right into it and list the actual upsides of setting up a Malta Limited Company.